janosgyerik/writing-markdown-well/README.md

 You may not normally read it in plain text form, but sometimes you might still need to.

 Other readers might read your documents in plain text.
-Naturally: the format was designed for that!
+Of course!
+The format was designed for that!

 When you update the document later, you typically have to work with the plain text form.